katerinakovaleva201/Project05_World_Happiness_Report2021/README.md

 - Develop the idea of your dashboard:
 - Execute the plots and dashboard

+## The widgets:
+- KPIs and information
+- How happiness looks on a world map ?
+- Top/Bottom 10 countries in happiness : years distribution
+- How the different metrics change during the years ?
+Differential average
+- What is the relation between happiness and other factors ?
+- Could money buy happiness ?
+- Did COVID-19 affect happiness ?
+Let's test the sample!
+- Selecting a sample of countries  - <Nom de la page>
+color = country, size = perception of corruption

 ## Obstacles encountered

-- Name of beers were different than beer ID : beer ID depended on other factors than beer name
-- All of our numerical data were scores from 1 to 5: Difficulties in establishing meaningful plots
+- We had many null values that we had to replace by the mean by country and dropped the rest
 - Complex plots to do: some plots were hard to establish and took longtime

 ## Lessons learned

 - We learned that it is more important to be able to highlight the incoherencies or mistakes than always replace it.
-- We learned how to maniplate matplotlib and seaborn
+- We learned how to manipulate tableau
 - Learned how to deviate from origin plan when the circumstances change

 ## Deliverables

-- code
+- code python for cleaning the data
 - Tableau dashboard
 - final dataset (clean one)
 - readme with widgets explanation